nadavmatalon/MCP9802/README.md

 The MCP9802 is designed to measure temperature btween -55°C to 125°C (-67°F to 257°F).
 Measurments below or above this range will return the minimum or maximum measurable value.
 Concurently, the ability to custom set the HYSTERESIS or LIMIT values has been limited to this range in software (even though logically, these values would need to be al least slightly lower or higher with respect to the actual measurable temperature).
 Hence, attempts to set these registers with a new value which doesn't fall within the said range will simply do nothing, leaving the current value as is.

-3) __Shutdwon & Conversion Mode__
+3) __Standby & Conversion Mode__

-The first bit of the configuration byte controls the device mode of operation, namely: ON, in which the device operates in 'CONTINUOUS' mode, or OFF - or more precisely HYBERNATE (as I2C communication remains active), in which the device operates in 'SINGLE-SHOT' nmode.
-As such, setting the 'CONVERSION MODE' of the device to 'CONTINUOUS' will effectively ensure that it is 'ON', while setting it to 'SINGLE-SHOT' mode will turn it OFF (or, rather, put it in hybernate mode).
+The first bit of the configuration byte controls the device mode of operation, namely: ON, in which the device operates in 'CONTINUOUS' mode, or OFF - or more precisely STANDBY (as I2C communication remains active) - in which the device operates in 'SINGLE-SHOT' nmode.
+As such, setting the 'CONVERSION MODE' of the device to 'CONTINUOUS' will effectively ensure that it is 'ON', while setting it to 'SINGLE-SHOT' mode will turn it into STANDBY mode.

 4) __Hysteresis & Limit Registers Resolution__